 GeneCards Summary for RAN Gene

 RAN (RAN, Member RAS Oncogene Family) is a Protein Coding gene.
-Diseases associated with RAN include goodpasture syndrome.
-Among its related pathways are Infectious disease and TGF-Beta Pathway.
+Diseases associated with RAN include teratocarcinoma and goodpasture syndrome.
+Among its related pathways are Gene Expression and Metabolism.
 GO annotations related to this gene include poly(A) RNA binding and GTP binding.
 An important paralog of this gene is RABL2A.

 UniProtKB/Swiss-Prot Summary for RAN Gene